Lunnith/Biobabes/README.md

 ## Greedy with depth experiment
 There are a 2 important input variables for testing greedy.
 The splits and the before.
 The script of the experiement consists of a dictionary with the value for split as the key and the number of iterations as values.
 Because for the larger splits, the time will increase, using the dictionary you can adjust the amount of iterations so it will not run too long.
 In the script it also states that for every split, the 'before' will take the value for all numbers lower than the split number.

-To do the experiments we have conducted, give the first split a number of iterations (for instance: 2000).
+To do the experiment we have conducted, the first split has 2000 iterations.
 Since the split 2 will do the number of iterations twice (for every 'before' possible), give this a number of iterations of 1000.
-Do this until split 5.
+This was done until split 5.
 Now all splits have the same number of iterations.
+The experiment plots a boxplot were you can see what the score distribution is of chosing a split and also gives the time it takes in a dataframe.
+The experiment can be run with the following code:

-To get the parameters for the best results in the shortest amount of time, we tested different combinations and looked at the results of the experiments.
-We saw that the best result we could find was -51 and the shortest and most sure way of reaching this was using ...
+python -m code.experiments.greedy_with_depth

 ### Structure
 This list contains the structure of this repository and what different folders or files contain: